CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Characters/PC/RPBCACUEAIIBH/Annakishi.md

 She is a young queen alate (with no servants yet), from a Morraki hive.
 She is less experienced, and not as tough as she thinks she is. ;) (Her perception of her abilities and future is inflated by Mirage)

 She was the shortest and physically weakest among her rivals for the throne so she left the hive willingly to establish her own hive.
 As customary, she was expected to survice on her own and would never be allowed to return.
 She was sent out with the blessing of the current queen, a short staff weapon she was trained with, and can also use as a walking aid, as well as basic survival equipment, and food she could cary.
-She's not entirely helpless though, her physical inferiority forced her to become adept at her Fellweave, which she uses frequently and shamelessly to her advantage.
+She's not entirely helpless though, her physical inferiority forced her to become adept at her Fellcraft, which she uses frequently and shamelessly to her advantage.

 She also has a silver degger that she keeps hidden even from her team.
 That is her secret weapon, which she may use it in mortal danger.
 (She stole that from her own hive, knowing that once she left, she can not return, and any sane queen would take the opportunity to do the same.)